halal-beef/Meme-Downloader-2016/readme.md

 ### **NOTES**:

- - After downloading dependencies the program will fail to run the bots, close and open again the program for it to work as intended
+ - After restarting the program after installing the dependencies, it will fail to run, please, close it forcefully and open it back again to fix this issue

 ------------------